-Integrations with third party tools is vital to any monitoring tool, since one of the main goals behind these tools is to be able to include—overtime—the most amount of tools to monitor on the same monitoring panel.
-In ZenOSS we highlight a large amount of rigidness when it comes to integrating the tool with third party applications, both in the way to obtain the information (via complex processes, defined by the user, with previously existing tools) and the way they produce results (notifications) in third parts, reusing third party technology.
-The tools that ZenOSS has—because in theory it can do anything—are rigid and systematically establish how everything is supposed to be done, meaning that simple tasks—such as interacting with an external database to notify an issue—can be much more complex than a simple 4 line script, like it would be on Nagios or Pandora.
+Integrations with third-party tools are vital to any monitoring tool since one of the main goals behind these tools is to be able to include—overtime—the most amount of tools to monitor on the same monitoring panel.
+In ZenOSS we highlight a large amount of rigidness when it comes to integrating the tool with third-party applications, both in the way to obtain the information (via complex processes, defined by the user, with previously existing tools) and the way they produce results (notifications) in third parts, reusing third party technology.
+The tools that ZenOSS has—because, in theory, it can do anything—are rigid and systematically establish how everything is supposed to be done, meaning that simple tasks—such as interacting with an external database to notify an issue—can be much more complex than a simple 4 line script, like it would be on Nagios or Pandora.

 Nevertheless, it’s true that ZenOSS has a rest type API (JSON API) which allows integrations much like Pandora FMS would, which are much superior to what Nagios allows.

 It’s quite obvious that both ZenOSS and Pandora FMS have been “inspired” by many of the same sources when it comes to working with events; something that Zabbix, Nagios nor many other tools have done.
 The influence that event management from traditional platforms such as Tivoli or Patrol have had is noticeable: automatic validation, event lifecycle management, workflow iterations, notifications, and correlations are some of the things that both ZenOSS and Pandora FMS solve in a very similar fashion.

 Zenoss vs Nagios when it comes to scaling and architecture